umutyilmaz44/NodeJs-WebApp-Api-JWT/README.md

 If you want to copy and run the project, you must first organize the commands in the **dump-baseDb.sql** file according to your own working environment, then run the commands and create the necessary database.

-YOu can use for login:
+You can use for login:
+>
-Email   : muhuttun.gandak@gmail.com
+>Email   : muhuttun.gandak@gmail.com
-Password: admin
+>Password: admin